buzsakilab/3d_print_designs/Microdrives/Metal_recoverable/README.md

-Metal microdrive designs for silicon probes.
+Metal microdrive designs for silicon probes (v10 is not back compatible with previous versions).

 **ASSEMBLY**